RHONJ Alum Says Teresa Giudice ‘Wouldn’t Know What Respect Was if She Fell Over It’

 Teresa Giudice Believes ‘Fame & Money’ Worsened Her Relationship With the Gorgas

-During a December 2022 interview on Carlos King’s podcast, “Reality with the King,” Giudice noted that the Gorgas became RHONJ stars during the show’s third season.
+During a November 2022 interview on Carlos King’s podcast, “Reality with the King,” Giudice noted that Melissa and Joe became RHONJ stars during the show’s third season.
 She asserted that their presence on the Bravo franchise worsened their relationship.

 “Fame and money ruined my family,” stated Giudice.